Sera Conservnacy, Northern Kenya, Kenya

 Anna Thomas (Staff)

 Saruni Rhino is the only place in east Africa where you can track black rhinos on foot.
 So that attribute sets this luxury camp apart from others and is truly unique.
 Usually the tracking takes place in the late afternoon when the rhinos are most active.
 Your guide will drive you to where the rangers in the conservancy have notified where the closest rhinos are and from there you head out on foot, accompanied with three or four rangers and your guide.
 After some walking through the thick bush, you will hopefully come across the rhino you have all been searching for from a safe distance.
 The accommodation at Saruni Rhino is very luxurious and has all the creature comforts one needs such as comfortable beds, in-suite bathrooms, excellent service and food.
-My favourite thing about staying here was the bonfire thats placed on the dry river bed, during dry season, where we all sat around the camp fire in the evenings and talked about our exciting day under the African stars.
+My favorite thing about staying here was the bonfire thats placed on the dry river bed, during dry season, where we all sat around the camp fire in the evenings and talked about our exciting day under the African stars.

 Location & directions